 - Debris left around construction sites by subcontractors

 - Stairs not built to code

 - Falling merchandise

-As your representation, we are committed to helping you recover the full amount of compensation for your current and future medical bills, lost income, as well as pain and suffering.
+As your legal representative, we are committed to helping you recover the full amount of compensation for your current and future medical bills, lost income, as well as pain and suffering.